OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:28

-This happened at Bethany beyond the Jordan, where John was baptising.
+This happened at Bethany beyond the Jordan, where John was baptizing.

 ---